DellGEOS/AzureStackHOLs/lab-guides/03-OpenManageExtensionForWAC/readme.md

 In this lab you will learn about Dell OpenManage integration for Windows Admin Center, how you can install it, what features are available and how to troubleshoot issues (if any) will happen.

-Following lab will demonstrate OMIMWAC features on two clusters - Azure Stack HCI 21H2 and Windows Server 2022
+Following lab will demonstrate OMIMSWAC features on two clusters - Azure Stack HCI 21H2 and Windows Server 2022

 ## Prerequsites

-Main prerequisite to have extension working is to have Azure Stack HCI cluster or Windows Server cluster with Dell hardware with proper OMIMWAC license.
+Main prerequisite to have extension working is to have Azure Stack HCI cluster or Windows Server cluster with Dell hardware with proper OMIMSWAC license.
 This lab also assumes Windows Admin Center was already installed (more info in [Azure Stack HCI deployment guide](lab-guides/02-DeployAzureStackHCICluster-PowerShell/readme.md))

 To perform following lab you can setup cluster using guides below: